Deep-MI/FastSurfer/Docker/README.md

-# FastSurfer Docker Image Creation

-Within this directory we currently provide five different Dockerfiles that are set up for running:

-* the whole FastSurfer pipeline (FastSurferVINN + recon-surf, Example 2 (GPU) and 3 (CPU))
-* only the segmentation network (FastSurferVINN, Example 4 (GPU) and 5 (CPU))
-* only the surface module (recon-surf, Example 6 (CPU))
-* for AMD GPUs (experimental, Example 7)

-In order to run the surface module (alone or in the full pipeline), you need a valid FreeSurfer license (either from your local FreeSurfer installation or from the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html)).

-Note, in order to run our Docker containers on a Mac, users need to increase docker memory to 10 GB by overwriting the settings under Docker Desktop --> Preferences --> Resources --> Advanced (slide the bar under Memory to 10 GB; see: [docker for mac](https://docs.docker.com/docker-for-mac/) for details).
-For the new Apple silicon chips (M1,etc), we noticed that a native install runs much faster than docker when using the MPS device (experimental).

-### Example 1: Pull FastSurfer Image
+# Pull FastSurfer from DockerHub

-We provide a number of prebuild docker images.
-In order to get them you simply need to execute the following command:
+We provide a number of prebuild docker images on [Docker Hub](https://hub.docker.com/r/deepmi/fastsurfer/tags).
+In order to get the latest GPU image you simply need to execute the following command:

 ```bash
 docker pull deepmi/fastsurfer
 ```
-By default, you fetch the deepmi/fastsurfer:latest image.
-You can get a different one by simply adding the corresponding tag at the end of "deepmi/fastsurfer" as in "deepmi/fastsurfer:latest".
-For a list of provided tags, visit our [Docker Hub](https://hub.docker.com/r/deepmi/fastsurfer/tags).
+You can get a different one by simply adding the corresponding tag at the end of "deepmi/fastsurfer" as in "deepmi/fastsurfer:gpu-v#.#.#", where the # should be replaced with the version.

-This script builds a docker image with the name fastsurfer:latest.
-With it, you basically execute the script __run_fastsurfer.sh__ from the parent directory.
-It takes as input a single T1-weighted MRI brain scan (from the /data directory) and first produces the aparc.DKTatlas+aseg.mgz segmentation followed by the surface construction (output stored in /output directory).
+After pulling the image, you can start a FastSurfer container and process a T1-weighted image (both segmentation and surface reconstruction) with the following command:

 ```bash
 docker run --gpus all -v /home/user/my_mri_data:/data \